 Break long chunks of text into paragraphs to make your post more readable, and keep these sections short, so that they don’t look too demanding.
 Long paragraphs feel too difficult to get through, but shorter ones immediately look more inviting.

 Is there an ideal length of a paragraph?
-You’ll see a lot of blog posts in the marketing sphere have paragraphs of around 2-3 sentences.
+You’ll see a lot of blog posts in the marketing sphere have paragraphs of around 2-3 sentences, but there are varying opinions on this topic.

 While the practices in this area vary, one thing is generally agreed on—varying the paragraph length.
 Don’t stick only to a certain number of lines per paragraph; try to change their length to avoid sounding monotonous.